 CERF includes a number of viewer plugins that allow you to see many common documents and scientific data files inside CERF without having to open an external application.
 MS office files, text, html, PDF, AB1 trace files, Chemical structure files of all kinds, GB sequence files and all your images and SVGs can be viewed using CERF.

-CERF users feature-rich desktop apps for Mac and Windows, not a browser.
-One of the key advantages of this approach is that browsers cannot interact with your local computer’s OS, so seamless round trip editing of documents is not possible the way it is with CERF.
+CERF uses feature-rich desktop apps for Mac and Windows, not a browser.
+One of the key advantages of this approach is that browsers cannot interact with your local computer’s OS, so seamless round trip editing of files using your preferred applciations is not possible using a browser alone.
 CERF uses a check out > edit > check in workflow to make sure that files are only edited by one user at a time.
 This is an important part of maintaining a comprehensible audit trail that shows WHO has made changes and precisely when they made them.
 If a file is checked out for editing, other users can still see the content of that file, but they can’t make changes until the file is checked in and once again becomes available for editing.
-The round-trip editing ability of CERF works with ANY file type and makes use of the applications you already have on your local computer, so it is not necessary to create data in strange proprietary formats that only your ELN can use.
-Instead, CERF lets you use the workflows and tools you already use today.
+The round-trip editing ability of CERF works with ANY file type and makes use of common, or highly specialized applications you already have on your local computer.
+With CERF, it is not necessary to create data in strange proprietary formats that only your ELN can use.
+Instead, CERF lets you use the workflows and tools applications and file types you already use today.

 CERF’s check-out-and-edit functionality means that users can check out files and then edit them offline, even if no internet connection is available.
 When you return to an environment where you can once again connect to your network, you can then check your edited files back into CERF.